Tilburg: Beverages

 Schrobbelèr is a local liqueur.
 It has an alcoholic percentage of 21.5%, slightly lower than most bitters and has a relatively sweet flavour.
-The drink is sold in a stone jar and is drunk cold from own glass, a high and tiny chalice glass, larger than a Jägermeister glass.
+The drink is sold in a stone jar and is drunk cold from its own glass, a high and tiny chalice glass, larger than a Jägermeister glass.
 The drink originated in 1973 when Tilburgian entrepreneur Jan Wassing started experimenting with a drink with lower alcoholic percentage that was appropriate for his stomach.
 The result was successful.
 The drink is distilled now at Loven industrial area in Tilburg by the Eindhoven company Schrobbeler Ltd, without the è on the last vowel.
 The drink is especially consumed at Carnival.
 The name is derived from the profession of 'Schrobbelaar', in the textile industry in Tilburg.
 The profession was unskilled and had a low wage.

 Another known drink from Tilburg is Peerke's Nat, which has a higher alcoholic percentage than Schrobbelèr (25%) and was introduced at the beatification of Peter Donders (locally named Peerke).
 The drink is sold in bottles of 70 centiliters.

 The Koningshoeven Brewery brews trappist beer.
 It was founded in 1884 at Koningshoeven Abbey.